Teechain: A Secure Payment Network with Asynchronous Blockchain Access

+To ensure balance security~(\Cref{sec:design:root_of_trust}) despite compromised treasuries, \sys uses committees chains of size~$n$ for each deposit, and requires at least $m$~treasuries in a committee to sign a blockchain transaction before that deposit can be spent.
+To violate balance security, an attacker must compromise at least $m$~treasuries in a committee, or cause $(n - m) + 1$ treasuries to fail, \eg crash or stop responding.

+The values of $m$ and $n$ affect security: (i)~$1$-out-of-$1$ deposits provide no fault tolerance against crash failures or compromises; (ii)~$1$-out-of-$n$ committee chains provide crash fault tolerance for treasuries but do not tolerate their compromises; and (iii)~in the general case, as $m$ increases, more signatures are appended to each transaction, impacting their size.
+We explore this trade-off in \Cref{sec:cost}.

+As deposits must be approved before association with payment channels~(\Cref{sec:treasuries}), parties can choose the values of $n$ and $m$ for their deposits and channels.
+For small deposits, a $1$-out-of-$1$~committee chain may be sufficient as there is little loss if a failure occurs; for medium deposits, $1$-out-of-$n$ may be desirable to tolerate crash failures; and for large deposits, \eg $2$-out-of-$3$ committee chains are required to tolerate attacks.
+Larger committees, \eg with more than five members, may only be required for high-value deposits.

+To prevent an attacker from biasing the selection of committee members, parties select the committee treasuries themselves on deposit creation ({ \cmdNewDeposit}, \Cref{tab:api}).
+Selection criteria may include treasury reputation, trusted TEE vendors and implementations, blacklisted treasuries, and TEE heterogeneity.
+To avoid Sybil attacks~\cite{douceur2002sybil}, \sys can leverage several techniques, such as requiring treasuries to provide a proof-of-stake~\cite{bentov2014activity}, operate in a permissioned setting~\cite{Androulaki2018hyperledger}, or use a reputation system.

-\mypar{Independent committee updates} Payment channels may contain multiple deposits, and each deposit may have a separate and independent committee chain. \sys avoids having to update multiple committee chains atomically when participants issue large payments that affect the states of multiple deposits. \sys enforces that, for any large payment that spans several deposits, the committee chains for those deposits must be identical, and thus the deposits state updates can be batched together securely.
-If a large payment spans deposits owned by separate committee chains, the payment is broken down into smaller payments, only affecting one deposit at a time, and executed sequentially.
-Having many deposits in a payment channel, each with distinct committee members, affects performance, which we evaluate in \Cref{sec:eval:channel}.
+Payment channels may contain multiple deposits, each with a separate committee chain.
+These chains do not have to be updated atomically: for payments that span multiple deposits, the committee chains must be identical, and thus the state updates can be batched.
+If a large payment spans deposits of multiple committee chains, the payment is broken down into smaller payments, only affecting one deposit at a time.
+Having many deposits, each with distinct committee members, affects performance (see~\Cref{sec:eval:channel}).